Wrap around

 We also provide care for age 2 - 11 children during the school holidays: 8am-5.30pm Monday, Tuesday and Thursday and 8am-3pm on Wednesday's during all holidays (closed Bank holidays).
 Staff provide the supervision as well as activities including arts and crafts, sport, cooking, outdoor play and themed activities which change depending on the season.

-Please click here for the Summer holiday booking form.
+Please click here for the May half term holiday booking form.

 Learning during Wrap Around